-COC will send a copy of the updated HUD-50058 by mail, fax, or email no later than 10 business days after the effective date of the reexamination.
+COC_The PHA will send a copy of the updated HUD-50058 by email or other confirmed delivery metho regular mail no later than 10 business days after the effective date of the reexamination.

 Change in Billing Amount.
 The receiving PHA is required to notify the initial PHA, using form HUD-52665, of any change in the billing amount for the family as a result of: